gabyx/Githooks/README.md

 You can also check for updates at any time by executing [`git hooks update`](docs/cli/git_hooks_update.md) or using [`git hooks config update [--enable|--disable]`](docs/cli/git_hooks_config_update.md) command to enable or disable the automatic update checks.

+### User Prompts

+Githooks shows user prompts during installation, updating (automatic or manual), uninstallation and when executing hooks (the `runner` executable).

+The `runner` might get executed over a Git GUI or any other environment where no terminal is available.
+In this case all user prompts are shown as
+GUI dialogs with the included [platform-independent dialog tool](#dialog-tool).
+The GUI dialog fallback is currently only enabled for the `runner`.

+Githooks distinguishes between *fatal* and *non-fatal* prompts.

+- A *fatal* prompt will result in a complete abort if
+  - The prompt could not be shown (terminal or GUI dialog).
+  - The answer returned by the user is incorrect (terminal only) or the user canceled the GUI dialog.

+- A *non-fatal* prompt always has a default answer which is taken in the above failing cases and the execution continues.
+Warning messages might be shown however.

+The `runner` will show prompts, either in the terminal or as GUI dialog, in the following cases:

+1. **Trust prompt**: The user is required to trust/untrust a new/changed hook: **fatal**.
+2. **Update prompts**: The user is requested to accept a new update if automatic updates are enabled (`git hooks update --enable`): **non-fatal**.
+    - Various other prompts when the updater is launched: **non-fatal**.

+User prompts during `runner` execution are sometimes not desirable (server infastructure, docker container, etc...) and need to be disabled.
+Setting `git hooks config runner-non-interactive --enable` will:

+- Take default answers for all **non-fatal** prompts.
+- Take default answer for a **fatal prompt** if it is configured to do so.
+  The only fatal prompt is the **trust prompt** which can be configured to pass by setting `git hooks config trust-all --accept`.

 ### Custom User Prompt